-As you set foot on Kato Petres Beach, you'll feel as if you've discovered a charming little slice of paradise, nestled away from the bustling holiday resorts all around you.
-While it is not a particularly long walk, it feels incredibly different from the rest of the areas close-by.
-This is also one of the places where locals come to enjoy a romantic sunset, as it is one of the best walks in nature on the island of Rhodes.
+As you set foot on Kato Petres Beach, you'll feel as if you've discovered a charming little slice of paradise, nestled away from the bustling holiday resorts that surround you.
+The atmosphere is infused with a dreamy quality that sets it apart from the rest of the areas close by.
+This is where locals come to enjoy a romantic sunset, as it's widely considered one of the most idyllic nature walks on the island of Rhodes.

-You can walk along the the scenic route, which is about 1km (0.6miles) long, you'll embark on a journey of wonder and delight.
-Beginning at the southern end of Psaropoula Beach, near the entrance of Rhodes Town, and finishes at the northern end of Ialysos Bay, where the settlement of Kritika begins.
+Following the well-kept scenic route, which stretches about 1km (0.6miles) long, you'll embark on a journey of wonder and delight.
+Beginning at the southern end of Psaropoula Beach, near the entrance of Rhodes Town, the route finishes at the northern end of Ialysos Bay, where the settlement of Kritika begins.
 Along the way, you'll discover many spots and benches to sit and watch the sea, as well as steps leading down to the beach at a few points.